bigxxs/kmui/README.md

 ```
 <script>
   kmui.dialog({
-    title: "Title of dialog",
+    title: 'Title of dialog',
-    content: "some content ......",
+    content: 'some content ......',
     buttons: [
         {
-            text: "Button ONE",
+            text: 'Button ONE',
             click: function () {
                 //do some thing ...